Red Cross trying again to escort evacuation convoy out of Ukraine's Mariupol

 After failing to take a major Ukrainian city since launching the invasion on Feb.
 24, Russia says it has now shifted its focus to the southeast, where it has backed separatist forces since 2014.

+"Let us have no illusions - there are still heavy battles ahead for the south, for Mariupol, for the east of Ukraine," Ukrainian presidential adviser Oleksiy Arestovych said on Saturday on national television.

-In an early morning video address, Zelenskiy said Russian troops had moved towards Donbas and the heavily bombarded northeastern city of Kharkiv.
+In an early morning video address, President Volodymyr Zelenskiy said Russian troops had moved towards Donbas and the heavily bombarded northeastern city of Kharkiv.

+The governor of Ukraine's south-central Dnipro region, Valentyn Reznichenko, said a Russian rocket hit a rail line in the region on Saturday, badly damaging the tracks and suspending train traffic in the area.
+He did not say if there were any casualties.

+Maksim Levin, a Ukrainian photographer and videographer who was working for a Ukrainian news website and was a long-time contributor to Reuters, was killed while covering the war.

 Russia denies targeting civilians in what President Vladimir Putin calls a "special military operation" aimed at demilitarising and "denazifying" Ukraine.